EnterpriseDB/docker-postgresql/README.md

-Maintenance scripts to generate Immutable Application Containers for all available PostgreSQL versions (12 to 16) based on Red Hat Universal Base Images (UBI) 8:
+Maintenance scripts to generate Immutable Application Containers for all available PostgreSQL versions (12 to 16) based on Red Hat Universal Base Images (UBI) 8 and 9:

 - Standard minimal image - amd64/arm64
    - multilang version (all Locales installed) - amd64/arm64